shipfast/dojo/README.md

 ## The DOjo app

 Want to read a book every day this week, or maybe get yourself to finally go to the gym?
-Imagine an app that you and your friends can use to support each other in reaching their goals.
-Enter the DOjo, a group bound together with a mission of success—share in the same objective or commit to your own.
-Encourage each other to succeed with rewards, and punish those who might fail.
+Imagine an app that you and your friends can use to support each other in reaching your goals.
+Enter the DOjo, a room that binds those who enter together by a shared mission: training to be better.
+Share in the same goals or create your own.
+Encourage each other to succeed with rewards, and punish those who dare fail.

 A dojo lasts for 1 week—complete it and others back-to-back to earn streak bonuses, and compete with your fellow DOjoers.